bluesky-social/bsky-docs/blog/2023-06-20-federation-sandbox.md

 tags: ['federation', 'guide']
 ---

+_**Update June 2024:** Since earlier this year it has been possible to federate directly in the live atproto network.
+The sandbox environment is no longer active and has been shut down._

 Welcome to the atproto federation developer sandbox! ✨

 This is a completely separate network from our production services that allows us to test out the federation architecture and wire protocol.